 As a health inspector, you can make sure that businesses and public facilities are free of harmful agents that could compromise human health and environmental safety.
 Continue reading to discover five steps that can put you on the path to being a health inspector, from education to certification.
-Schools offering Epidemiology degrees can also be found in these popular choices.
+Schools offering Community Health Education & Advocacy degrees can also be found in these popular choices.

 What Does a Health Inspector Do?

 Health inspectors assess public and private facilities to ensure adherence to health and safety regulations.
 According to the U.S. Bureau of Labor Statistics (BLS), professionals in this field often need a bachelor's degree in an applied science or engineering discipline (www.bls.gov).

 Step 1: Research a Health Inspector's Career Duties

 Health inspectors ensure that federal and state health and safety requirements are followed at day care centers, nursing homes, restaurants, schools and waste disposal facilities.
 Assessing such establishments may involve collecting samples to test for contaminants or hazardous chemicals, observing production operations and reviewing records of safety procedures to determine compliance.

 If an establishment fails inspection, you would be responsible for issuing a warning or citation and reporting violations to proper regulatory authorities.
 You may also inform the public on topics such as safe food handling, recycling and waste disposal.